alpinejs/alpine/README.md

 **Extract Component Logic**

-You can extract data (and behavior) into reusable s:
+You can extract data (and behavior) into reusable functions:

 ```html
 <div x-data="dropdown()">